MicrosoftDocs/bot-docs/articles/bot-builder-howto-answer-questions.md

 The [question answering](v4sdk/bot-builder-concept-luis.md#question-answering) feature of Azure Cognitive Service for Language provides cloud-based natural language processing (NLP) that allows you to create a natural conversational layer over your data.
 It's used to find the most appropriate answer for any input from your custom knowledge base of information.

-This article describes how to add question answering to your bot.
+This article describes how to use the question answering feature in your bot.

 ## Prerequisites